(first published November 24, 2017)

 #MeToo may be seen as a new phenomenon, but there are many examples in literature of sexual harassment.
 Fortunately there are men such as Nezami who consciously and strongly condemn any unsolicited sexual relationship outside of a loving embrace.

 Asghar Seyed-Gohrab, (2014) Mirror of Dew: The Poetry of Ālam-Tāj Zhāle Qā’em-Maqāmi, Cambridge: Harvard University Press, ILEX Foundation Series.

 Asghar Seyed-Gohrab, (2003) Laylī and Majnūūn: Love, Madness and Mystic Longing in Nezāmi’s Epic Romance, Leiden / Boston: E.J.
 Brill.

-©Asghar Seyed-Gohrab and Beyond Sharia ERC Project, 2022.
-Any unlicensed use of this blog without written permission from the author and Beyond Sharia ERC Project is prohibited.
-Any use of this blog should give full credit to Asghar Seyed-Gohrab and Beyond Sharia ERC Project.
+©Asghar Seyed-Gohrab and the Beyond Sharia ERC Project, 2022.
+Any unlicensed use of this blog without written permission from the author and the Beyond Sharia ERC Project is prohibited.
+Any use of this blog should give full credit to Asghar Seyed-Gohrab and the Beyond Sharia ERC Project.